-If you want to buy IMPACT 80/20 service from the IMPACT 80/20 website or get more information about it, then sharing your personal data with us is necessary.
-Queries can be submitted by filling the appropriate contact form or by sending an email to the address .
+If you want to buy IMPACT 80/20 service from our websites or get more information about it, then sharing your personal data with us is necessary.
+Queries can be submitted by filling the appropriate contact form or by sending us an email.

 In order to be able to respond to your queries, we may collect the following personal information: Your name, contact details (e-mail, telephone number), and position, company name and contacts.
-When you submit the contact form, all the information that have been previously collected by cookies will be associated with your personal data transmitted through the contact form.
-In other words, the so-called contact’s history is created.
 For preparing the offers, we also use the data transferred by Creditinfo in response of our queries about the company and its representatives.

 The legal basis for such processing of the personal data is processing of personal data for the performance of the contract entered into with the data subject, or for taking measures prior to the conclusion of a contract in accordance with the data subject’s request (GDPR, Sec.
 6(1)(b)).
 Access to the personal data mentioned above is granted for employees of IMPACT 80/20.
 If you submit your query in the contact form, your personal data can also be accessed by our IT partner.
 We implement appropriate technical and organizational measures to ensure safety of the personal data.

 After we have responded to your query, we may keep your personal data to facilitate further communication with you.
 The legal basis for such processing is the legitimate interest (GDPR Sec.
 6(1)(f)) of IMPACT 80/20 to ensure fast communication with its customers and other people who have shown interest in our company and its services.